 Men’s Health Week: Take Action on COVID-19

 Every June, the UK comes together to celebrate Men’s Health Week.
 An entire week designed to encourage men to become more aware of health problems while supporting them to find the courage to do something about it.
-Men can sometimes find it difficult talking about their health and wellbeing and talking about sexual health can be even trickier.
+Men can sometimes find it difficult talking about their own health and wellbeing and talking about sexual health can be even trickier.

 What we already know about Coronavirus and sex?